emrxxxx/YoutubeSummarizer/README.md

 - Error handling and loading animations

 ## Installation
-1. Install the Tampermonkey extension in your browser.
+1. Install [Tampermonkey](https://www.tampermonkey.net/) in your browser.
 2. Add the script to Tampermonkey.
 3. Set your Mistral API key via the menu (`🔑 Set Mistral API Key`).